top of page

 Anxiety & Depression.
 We may experience levels of low self-esteem, shame, guilt, or sadness because of our negative body image.
 We may also feel anxious about how others perceive us or judge us based on our appearance.

-Over the last few years, the body positivity movement has made it their mission to change the way we all look and feel about our bodies and although there's still a debate on the relationship between weight and health at its core it encourages self-love and self-acceptance.
-It talks about the many benefits of what finding peace and harmony with the way we look can bring such as.....
+Over the last few years, the body positivity movement has made it its mission to change the way we all look and feel about our bodies and although there's still a debate on the relationship between weight and health at its core it encourages self-love and self-acceptance.
+It talks about the many benefits of finding peace and harmony with the way we look, such as.....

 A Boost To Our Self-Esteem And Confidence: When we accept and appreciate our appearance, we feel more positive and comfortable about ourselves.
 We also feel less insecure or anxious about what others think of us.